This guide will show you the exact wedding ceremony order for your wedding.

 Once everyone in the wedding party is lined up and the guests/audience are seated, the ceremony begins.

 The opening remarks by the minister are the meat of the ceremony.
-The content consists of:
+The content might consist of:

 -the couple’s love story